kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 ---
-title: Architecting NetworkPolicy tests with a DSL for better upstream test coverage of all CNIs
+title: Rearchitecting NetworkPolicy tests with a DSL for better upstream test coverage
 authors:
   - "@jayunit100"
   - "@abhiraut"